 Essential running equipment

 You should consider giving yourself a better start by choosing your running equipment more carefully.
 Nice pair of shoes can make a world of a difference, as well as having a heart rate monitor as well.

-For these you can check Amazon and eBay, as well as your local retailer (they usually know the best, because of the constant feedback they get on products).
+For these you can check Amazon, as well as your local retailer (they usually know the best, because of the constant feedback they get on products).

 Although, here are some products that I either tried myself or had an experience with shared from others people.
 Note that these are affiliate links (meaning we get a slight percentage if you decide to purchase), but I have tried these products, and the reason for recommending them is what they deliver in terms of quality.